 In 2005 I published a couple of booklets based on my research into the people and places recorded in H.G.
 Wells' famous science-fiction novel 'The War of the Worlds' which was written whilst the author lived in Woking in 1895-6.
 They are similar to the 'Heritage Walks' booklets in as much as they are written as a 'tour' around the area, but in this case they are designed as cycle-rides - the first around Woking Town Centre & Horsell Common (where the Martian cylinder first landed in the sandpits), with the second around the Maybury Hill area (where the Narrator lived in the story).
 Printed copies of these are available for £2.25 each, again plus p&p dependent on quantity and location).

 The above were the last printed books that I have produced, but in 2012 when I set up the 'heritagewalks.org' website I compiled a few 'on-line only' versions of the Heritage Walks Guide series.
 These included - Goldsworth Park, Horsell Moor, West Byfleet & Sheerwater, Byfleet & the Wey Navigation and Newark & Papercourt.
 Other may be added in the future.

-Many people ask when I am going to publish my next book - the answer is that I am probably publishing it right now, every week, with the posting of my Chronological History to the Articles section of this website.
+Many people ask when I am going to publish my next book - the answer is that I am probably publishing it right now, by posting item to this website.
 With the cost of printing and distributing hard copies of printed books it seems that this is the future of our past - so please return to this website to view the latest I have to offer.